 Assistant Chief Constable David Hartley

-South Yorkshire Police has over 50 Accredited Wildlife Crime Officers who carry out the role in addition to their day to day duties, with a number of these officers incorporated within Neighbourhood Policing teams.
+South Yorkshire Police has 50 Accredited Wildlife Crime Officers who carry out the role in addition to their day to day duties, with a number of these officers incorporated within Neighbourhood Policing teams.
 The numbers are inclusive of Community Support Officers and Crime Scene Investigators.

 Their role incorporates: